justinethier/husk-scheme/README.markdown

 ![husk Scheme](https://github.com/justinethier/husk-scheme/raw/master/docs/husk-scheme.png)

 husk is a dialect of Scheme written in Haskell that implements a subset of the [R<sup>5</sup>RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
-Advanced R<sup>5</sup>RS features are provided including continuations, non-hygienic macros, and a full numeric tower.
+Advanced R<sup>5</sup>RS features are provided including continuations, hygienic macros, and a full numeric tower.

 husk provides many features and is intended as a good choice for non-performance critical applications, as it is not a highly optimized Scheme.
 Rather, the goal of the project is to provide a tight integration between Haskell and Scheme while at the same time providing an opportunity for deeper understanding of both languages.
 In addition, by closely following the R<sup>5</sup>RS standard, the intent is to develop a Scheme that is as compatible as possible with other R<sup>5</sup>RS Schemes.